uber-archive/jetstream-ios/README.md

 Supported types are `String`, `UInt`, `Int`, `Float`, `Double`, `Bool`, `ModelObject`, `[ModelObject]`, `UIColor` and `NSDate`, `UInt8`, `Int8`, `UInt16`, `Int16`, `UInt32`, `Int32`

-As Jetstream relies on Objective-C runtime to detect changes to properties only types that can be represented in Objective-C can be used as property types.
-Unfortunately Swift enums can not be represented in Objective-C and can thus not be used.
-To use enums types, declare them in a Objective-C header file.
+As Jetstream relies on Objective-C runtime to detect changes to properties, only types that can be represented in Objective-C can be used as property types.
+Unfortunately Swift enums cannot be represented in Objective-C and thus cannot be used.
+To use enums types, declare them in an Objective-C header file.

 ## Observation
 You have a number of methods to observe changes on model objects.
 Jetstream uses [Signals](http://github.com/artman/Signals) for all of its events.
-While you can subscribe to a number of signals that fire whenever changes occur on a model object, Jetstream provides a number observer methods that wrap around these signals to provide queueing and an even cleaner interface.
+While you can subscribe to a number of signals that fire whenever changes occur on a model object, Jetstream provides various observer methods that wrap around these signals to provide queueing and a cleaner interface.

 ```
 // Observe property changes on models